 Pattaya United (2008)

 He previously worked for Muang Thong as a Reserves and Academy Head Coach.
-Nong Prue was renamed Dolphin Stadium and had new seating installed behind the goals, while the club colours' changed to a darker shade of blue and white, and a new logo was introduced.
+Nong Prue was renamed Dolphin Stadium and had new seating installed behind the goals, while the club colours changed to a darker shade of blue and white, and a new logo was introduced.

-Júnior Negrão took the side to twelfth place in 2016, before Miloš Stojanović top scored in 2017 under coach Surapong Kongthep as Pattaya weighed in with an eighth-place finish.
+The team won promotion back to the Thai Premier League in 2015.
+The goals of Júnior Negrão took the side to twelfth place in 2016, before Miloš Stojanović top-scored in 2017 under coach Surapong Kongthep, as Pattaya weighed in with an eighth-place finish.
+In 2018, the club's final campaign, United finished in eighth position with Lukian as the top scorer.

 My visit

-Wednesday 23rd October 2013
+Stadium Visit - Wednesday 23rd October 2013

 It was the morning after the night before as I awoke early in Pattaya.
-My six a side cricket team, Beer Battered Seadogs had assembled the previous evening for some team bonding.
+My six-a-side cricket team, Beer Battered Seadogs, had assembled the previous evening for some team bonding.

-As is usually the case when I’ve visited Pattaya, I’d drank a lot and got into an argument with one of the songtheaw drivers trying to exploit me for what should have been a 10BHT (about 25p) fare, back from Walking Street.
+As is usually the case when I’ve visited Pattaya, I’d drunk a lot and got into an argument with one of the songtheaw drivers trying to exploit me for what should have been a 10BHT (about 25p) fare, back from Walking Street.

-The rain was teeming down so they were wanting 200BHT.
-Eventually I got back near to the hotel drenched and angry, so rather than continuing I had called it a night.
+The rain was teeming down, so they wanted 200 Baht.
+Eventually, I got back near the hotel, drenched and angry, so rather than continuing, I called it a night.

 The weather the following morning was beautiful, so after a good breakfast, I decided not to waste my time in the resort, and instead head to Nongprue.

 I really wasn’t sure if I’d ever visit the city again.
-I’d been to Pattaya numerous times and grown to dislike plenty about it, from some of the grizzled ex-pats to the mafia like transport.
+I’d been to Pattaya numerous times and grown to dislike plenty about it, from some of the grizzled ex-pats to the mafia-like transport.

 The taxi driver optimistically asked for an unrealistic price for a return ride.
-I managed to barter him down to 400BHT return, which was still far too much, but I wanted to get the task out of the way.
-In fairness, it was a lot further than I anticipated as we travelled just as far again on reaching the main Sukhumvit Road.
+I managed to barter him down to 400 Baht return, which was still far too much, but I wanted to get the task out of the way.
+In fairness, it was a lot further than I anticipated, as we travelled just as far again on reaching the main Sukhumvit Road.

 The stadium wasn’t too bad, although there was no spectator accommodation behind either goal; just an area of grass behind the byline and then railed fences.
 One side had a Main Stand that had the wings added to the original centre section.

-In common with so many stadiums in Thailand it was raised above the pitch, with tip up seats in the centre section and facilities underneath.
-Again, typically for the league, the side opposite had a semi permanent open seating deck built on scaffolding.
+In common with so many stadiums in Thailand, it was raised above the pitch, with tip-up seats in the centre section and facilities underneath.
+Again, typically for the league, the side opposite had a semi-permanent open seating deck built on scaffolding.

 My driver was a decent chap as things worked out, and he came inside to save me a walk back to the street, before depositing me right outside my hotel in time for me to round up my troops.

-I was interested to hear of the Red Bull's investment in the club on my return home and wondered whether the planned stadium would now get the go-ahead and whether I’d muster the enthusiasm to visit if it did.
+I was interested to hear of Red Bull's investment in the club on my return home and wondered whether the planned stadium would now get the go-ahead and whether I’d muster the enthusiasm to visit if it did.

 No comments: